 In Karnataka, after the lockdown was announced, the High Court directed district courts across the state to shut from 24 March to 6 April 2020.
-Only two courts were to work from 11 AM to 12.30 PM on March 24, 27, 31 and April 2 in each district.
-17The filing section also worked on the same days and followed the same timings.
+Only two courts were work from 11 AM to 12.30 PM on March 24, 27, 31 and April 2 in each district.
+The filing section also worked on the same days and followed the same timings.
 Only urgent cases could be filed on these four days.
 Lawyers' clerks with permission slips from the respective law offices and bar members were allowed to file on these days.
 From 16 April 2020 onwards, the High Court of Karnataka notified that online hearings were to be conducted only on Tuesdays and Fridays from 11 AM to 12.30 PM.
-From 20 March 2020 to 23 March 2020, trial courts in Bengaluru worked from 11 AM to 2 PM and the magistrate courts worked from 11 AM to 3.30 PM in the magistrate courts.
+From 20 March 2020 to 23 March 2020, trial courts in Bengaluru worked from 11 AM to 2 PM and the magistrate courts worked from 11 AM to 3 PM.
+The section staff worked from 11 AM to 2.30 PM in trial courts and from 11 AM to 3.30 PM in the magistrate courts.
 A specific counter to handle the payment of hearing-related court fee for urgent online matters was to open on Tuesdays and Fridays.
 Court fees had to be paid only for cases in which notices have been issued and e-filing had been allowed.
-18